md-maheen-billah/Log-17/README.md

 # Log 17 (Duration: 6 Months)
-Today's lesson focused arrays, push-pop, shift-unshift, includes, indexOf, isArray, join, concat, slice and splice.
+Today's lesson focused on while loop, for loop, break, continue, and do-while loop.
 Some practice tasks were assigned.

 ---